 RT: Well said Big Dave!

 RT: Re-reading this one hits home.
 My father was recently diagnosed with Leukemia and it took his life within a few short weeks.
 On nearly the same day, my mother was diagnosed with Lymphoma.
-I'm now spending my time split between two offices, helping her in her battle three hours away, while trying to keep it all together at home-which includes downsizing from six+ acres with a guest house to something much smaller, maybe even a condo.
+I'm now spending my time split between two offices, helping her in her battle three hours away, while trying to keep it all together at home-which includes downsizing from six+ acres with a guest house (my office) to something much smaller, maybe even a condo.

 All of this is forcing me to look long and hard at each and every trade.
-Am I taking this trade to try to "fix" something in my personal life?, or is this a fantastic opportunity that must be taken?
+Am I taking this trade to try to "fix" something in my personal life?
+Or, Is this a fantastic opportunity that must be taken?
 You know, even if things are going fairly well in your life, you might still want to ask yourself that question.

 RT: I've made videos and have written extensively about this, both here at DaveLandry.com and in print.
 Provided that you've traded through a variety of conditions and know your methodology, then you know which of the above nine you're violating.
 If not, ask me and I bet that I can get you to say "I know, I know!"